bluegreen-labs/daymetr/README.md

 Parameter     | Description
 ------------- | ------------------------------
-lat1	      | top left latitude
-lon1          | top left longitude
-lat2          | bottom right latitude (can be empty) lon2	      | bottom right latitude (can be empty) start_yr      | start year of the time series (data start in 1980) end_yr        | end year of the time series (current year - 2 years / for safety, tweak this check to reflect the currently available data) param         | climate variable you want to download vapour pressure (vp), minimum and maximum temperature (tmin,tmax), snow water equivalent (swe), solar radiation (srad), precipitation (prcp) , day length (dayl).
+location	      | vector with a point location c(lat,lon) or top left / bottom right pair c(lat,lon,lat,lon) sites          | vector with tile numbers if location point or top left / bottom right pair is not provided start_yr      | start year of the time series (data start in 1980) end_yr        | end year of the time series (current year - 2 years / for safety, tweak this check to reflect the currently available data) param         | climate variable you want to download vapour pressure (vp), minimum and maximum temperature (tmin,tmax), snow water equivalent (swe), solar radiation (srad), precipitation (prcp) , day length (dayl).
 The default setting is ALL, this will download all the previously mentioned climate variables.